<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 As you plan for your pending home sale, it's helpful to calculate your selling budget and dial into the updates and upgrades that will bring extra money on closing day.
 Compare your house to recently sold homes in your neighborhood to see what buyers are looking for, but don’t dive into big, expensive projects until a real estate professional helps you determine if it's the best way to spend your money.

-Selling your home?
+Need more tips for selling your house?
 Grab our free guide below!

 Dawn M. Smith